-The aggregates that showed flood damages (e.g. had FFE lower than the analyzed floodplain) were included in the Nonstructural Plan with residential structures considered for elevation and nonresidential structures considered for dry floodproofing.
+The aggregates that showed flood damages (e.g., had FFE lower than the analyzed floodplain) were included in the Nonstructural Plan with residential structures considered for elevation and nonresidential structures considered for dry floodproofing.
 In order to be preliminarily eligible for inclusion in the Nonstructural Plan the follow criteria must be met:

-- A. The structure must have a first-floor elevation at or below the applicable floodplain (which may be either a 25, 50 or 100 year floodplain depending on the location of the structure), based on hydrologic conditions predicted to occur in 2032 (the beginning of the 50-year period of analysis) at a specific location. - B. The structure must be outside of the area of influence of the structural features recommended in the Optimized Tentatively Selected Plan and not going to receive flood risk reduction benefits from the structural features of the Optimized TSP (i.e., outside of the areas of influence of the West Slidell and South Slidell Levee and Floodwall System and the Mile Branch Channel Improvements). - C. The elevation or dry floodproofing measures proposed for the structure must be economically justified, as defined herein.

-D. The structure must have a permanent foundation and be permanently immobilized and affixed or anchored to the ground as required by applicable law and must be legally classified as immoveable real property under state law.
+- A. The structure must have a first-floor elevation at or below the applicable floodplain (which may be either a 25, 50 or 100 year floodplain depending on the location of the structure), based on hydrologic conditions predicted to occur in 2032 (the beginning of the 50-year period of analysis) at a specific location. - B. The structure must be outside of the area of influence of the structural features recommended in the RP and not going to receive flood risk reduction benefits from the structural features of the RP (i.e., outside of the areas of influence of the West Slidell and South Slidell Levee and Floodwall System). - C. The structure must have a permanent foundation and be permanently immobilized and affixed or anchored to the ground as required by applicable law and must be legally classified as immoveable real property under state law.
 Notwithstanding the provisions of La.
 R.S.
-9:1149.6, a manufactured, modular or mobile home owner and any subsequent owner of an immobilized manufactured, modular or mobile home, may not deimmobilize the manufactured, modular or mobile home in the future, by detachment, removal, act of deimmobilization, or any other method.
+9:1149.6, a manufactured, modular or mobile homeowner and any subsequent owner of an immobilized manufactured, modular or mobile home, may not deimmobilize the manufactured, modular or mobile home in the future, by detachment, removal, act of deimmobilization, or any other method.
 Manufactured, modular and mobile homes that do not meet these requirements are not eligible for elevation.
 This criteria only applies to residential uses of manufactured, modular, and mobile homes.